 Improving Flexibility And Mobility, The Smart Way

-Remember.
-You can’t have flexibility without mobility.
+Remember: you can’t have flexibility without mobility.
 They’re both intertwined and you can’t get one without the other.

 Build Flexibility That Actually Helps You Move